 Roasting nuts develops their flavor and makes them easier to blend.
 The easiest thing to do is to get pre-roasted nuts.
 If you roast your own, make sure they cool before putting into container, because hot nuts can melt the container.
 (Nuts are really the only ingredient that you have to worry about being too hot, because their lack of water means that they can easily go over 212°F, whereas vegetables or soups won’t go above boiling temperature.
 The Vitamix container material starts to melt at ~250°F.)

 If you really want to use raw nuts, you can, but you will likely need to add oil.
-If you use roasted nuts, you don’t need to add any oil.
+If you use roasted nuts, you generally don’t need to add any oil.
 (Vitamix’s almond butter recipe includes oil, but I’ve never found it necessary with roasted nuts.
-I wonder if they include it as a fail-safe for people who accidentally blend unroasted nuts.)
+If you follow these instructions and can’t get a butter to form, you can add a bit of oil.)